 Joining the Friends

 You can help us by joining the Society.
 Membership includes parishioners and other supporters, residents of Saffron Walden and many from further afield.
 Becoming a member helps to ensure that our work can continue under the guidance of the committee of the society.
-Membership costs a minimum of £5 per year (single) or £8 (family).
+Membership costs a minimum of £5 per year (single) or £8 (family) payable by 1st April each year.
 Contact us to find out more or download our leaflet which includes an application form here.